isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Shared Networks in DHCPv6
 =========================

 DHCP servers use subnet information in two ways.
-First, it is used to determine the point of attachment, or where the client is connected to the network.
-Second, the subnet information is used to group information pertaining to a specific location in the network.
-This approach works well in general, but there are scenarios where the boundaries are blurred.
+It is used to both determine the point of attachment, i.e. where the client is connected to the network, and to group information pertaining to a specific location in the network.
 Sometimes it is useful to have more than one logical IP subnet being deployed on the same physical link.
 Understanding that two or more subnets are used on the same link requires additional logic in the DHCP server.
-This capability is called "shared networks" in the Kea and ISC DHCP projects.
-(It is sometimes also called "shared subnets"; in Microsoft's nomenclature it is called "multinet.")
+This capability is called "shared networks" in Kea, and sometimes also
+"shared subnets"; in Microsoft's nomenclature it is called "multinet."

-There are many use cases where the feature is useful; the most common example in IPv4 is when the server is running out of available addresses in a subnet.
-This is less common in IPv6, but shared networks are still useful in IPv6.
-One of the use cases is an exhaustion of IPv6- delegated prefixes within a subnet; another is an experiment with an addressing scheme.
+There are many cases where the shared networks feature is useful; here we explain just a handful of the most common ones.
+The first and by far most common use case is an existing IPv4 network that has grown and is running out of available address space.
+This is less common in IPv6, but shared networks are still useful: for example, with the exhaustion of IPv6- delegated prefixes within a subnet, or the desire to experiment with an addressing scheme.
 With the advent of IPv6 deployment and a vast address space, many organizations split the address space into subnets, deploy it, and then after a while discover that they want to split it differently.
-In the transition period, they want both old and new addressing to be available; thus the need for more than one subnet on the same physical link.
+In the transition period, they want both the old and new addressing to be available: thus the need for more than one subnet on the same physical link.

 Finally, the case of cable networks is directly applicable in IPv6.